 The first hit buckled his left knee.
 When he put his arm down to catch himself, a flash of crimson under his chin stood him back up before doubling him over.
 His jaw hung loose, like it had become unhinged.

-Red Rose pulled her fist from Blackout’s abdomen.
-And found he couldn’t.
-Another blow to Blackout’s temple, but it seemed weak and disoriented to her.
-Not the surgical precision he prided himself on.
+Red Rose pulled their fist from Blackout’s abdomen.
+And found they couldn’t.
+Another blow to Blackout’s temple, but it seemed weak and disoriented to them.
+Not the surgical precision they prided themselves on.

-“What are you—” he asked Blackout in an alarmed tone.
+“What are you—” they asked Blackout in an alarmed tone.

 Another left cross from Rose fell loosely against Blackout’s face.
-His grip was tightening around her wrist and dragging her raggedly into a dark, humid tunnel.
-He fell backwards.
+His grip was tightening around their wrist and dragging them raggedly into a dark, humid tunnel.
+They fell backwards.

 Fifteen feet up the street to his right, Fern was haphazardly throwing fireballs at China Pot.